caleblyk12/BlinkMailBot/README.md

 ### Prerequisites
 - Python3.x installed
-- Forked and pulled this repository into local project within VSCode, Pycharm, or environment of choice
+- Cloned or downloaded this repository into local project within VSCode, Pycharm, or environment of choice
 - If not using Pycharm, set up a virtual environment for the pip installer https://youtu.be/GZbeL5AcTgw?si=4sf93VyTaig52N3V